A hybrid Lagrangian-Hamiltonian framework and its application to conserved integrals and symmetry groups: Introduction

-When a dynamical system possesses a Lagrangian or a Hamiltonian, its conserved integrals correspond to infinitesimal symmetries that preserve the variational structure.
-Integrals that are only conserved locally correspond to variational symmetries that are dynamical, but the converse is not true generally.
-Each variational symmetry, whether it is a point symmetry or a dynamical symmetry, generates a one-dimensional Lie group of symmetry transformations, which act on the Lagrangian variables or equivalently on the phase space variables.
+Each variational symmetry, whether it is a point symmetry or a dynamical symmetry, generates a one-dimensional Lie group of symmetry transformations, which act on the Lagrangian variables or equivalently on the phase space variables of a dynamical system.
 These transformation groups comprise \cite{Olv-book,BA-book} point transformations, in which the compositions of transformations hold independently of equations of motion, and dynamical transformations, whose compositions close only on solution trajectories.
 There is an equivalent formulation of transformation groups using an extended space of variables given by adjoining the time variable.
 This formulation has a natural gauge freedom, which is apparent from a Lagrangian viewpoint, but is not usually considered in a Hamiltonian framework.
 However, the gauge freedom will be shown to be highly useful in obtaining an explicit form for the symmetry transformation group generated by an infinitesimal dynamical symmetry.

 Infinitesimal variational symmetries have two main properties, well known in the Lagrangian framework \cite{Olv-book,BA-book}, that as vector fields they are closed under commutation and act as mappings from the set of conserved integrals into itself.
 As main theorems, the symmetry action will be expressed in terms of the Poisson bracket, and the commutator of two variational symmetries will be expressed by the Noether correspondence through the Poisson bracket.